nunchukgun/tdd-intro/README.md

 * The stack must be an internal variable of the MyStack class.
 * The stack must have a method to retrieve its size.
+* The stack must have a method to retrieve the internal variable used to store the stack.
 * The stack must be able to push elements onto itself, to a maximum of 10.
  * If a push is attempted when the stack is at maximum size, throw a descriptive error.
 * The stack must be able to pop off the last element added to it, returning that element and reducing the size of the stack.